bstaruk/starbase/README.md

 # Starbase v4

-Starbase is a production-ready static website boilerplate featuring Webpack 5, TypeScript, PostCSS & Tailwind CSS that was designed to integrate with modern Jamstack hosting providers including Vercel, Netlify and AWS Amplify.

-Begin developing in minutes with some of the most powerful front-end technologies available in 2024, powered by a delightfully simple and fully featured developer experience.
+Starbase is a production-ready static website boilerplate featuring Webpack 5, TypeScript, PostCSS & Tailwind CSS that was designed to integrate with modern Jamstack hosting providers such as Vercel, Netlify and AWS Amplify.
+Start building in minutes with some of the most powerful front-end technologies available in 2024, powered by a delightfully simple and fully featured developer experience.

 ## History & Use Case